erysdren/qremip/README.md

 results in software-rendered Quake engines and any other engine that uses the embedded mip textures.

 **!!NOTE!!**: This tool edits WAD and BSP files in place!
-It doesn't have any known bugs right now, but the code is still sloppy!
-Use your best judgement.
+Use at your own risk.

 ## License: